sourcegraph/sourcegraph-public-snapshot/doc/code_insights/quickstart.md

 This controls who else can see your insight.

 Anything set to "Personal" won't be visible by anyone else.
-Otherwise, everyone in the selected organization (who has also enabled code insights) can see your insight.
+Otherwise, everyone in the selected organization can see your insight (if they have also enabled [the feature flag](#1-enable-the-experimental-feature-flag)).

 ### 8. Set the distance between data points to 1 month

-Code insights currently shows you seven datapoints for each data series.
+The code insights prototypes currently show you seven datapoints for each data series.
 Your code insight will therefore show you results for a time horizon that is 6 * [distance between datapoints].
 Setting it to one month means you'll see the results over the last six months.

 ### 9. Click "create code insight" and view your insight.